tsirysndr/netbsd-up/README.md

 ## 💾 Data Storage

-NetBSD-UP uses a SQLite database to track virtual machine states and configurations.
+NetBSD-UP uses a SQLite database (`~/.netbsd-up/state.sqlite`) to track virtual machine states and configurations.
 The database stores:

 - VM names and unique identifiers
 - CPU, memory, and disk configurations
-- Network settings (bridge, MAC addresses)
+- Network settings (bridge, MAC addresses, port forwarding)
-- Current status (RUNNING, STOPPED)
+- Current status (RUNNING, STOPPED) with timestamps
-- Creation timestamps
+- Creation and update timestamps
 - Process IDs for running VMs
+- Log file locations for each VM

+### 📊 VM Logging

+All VM output is automatically logged to `~/.netbsd-up/logs/<vm-name>.log`.
+You
+can:

+- View logs: `netbsd-up logs <vm-name>`
+- Follow logs in real-time: `netbsd-up logs <vm-name> --follow`
+- Access logs directly from the filesystem

 ## 📄 License